Senryoku/VulkanExp/README.md

 ### Major Features, but not priorities
  - Skinned Meshes
    - Notes: Since the raytracing pass will require a BLAS update anyway, we'll use the underlying vertex buffer for rastering too, rather than computing the updated vertex position in a vertex shader, as we should in a raster-only pipeline.
+   - Everything is broken rn: SkinnedMeshRenderer doesn't work in the raytracing path and I don't know why.
+SkinnedMeshRenderers can't be selected (no Bounds and not tested in the intersection function).
+Way too many GPU synchonisation everywhere (transfer wait queue idle).
 ## Scene Format

 Heavily inspired by the glTF binary format, it consists of a header, followed by a series of chunks, each with their own header.